causerp/cangjie_runtime/std/doc/libs/std_en/ast/ast_package_api/ast_package_classes.md

 The tree structure of the syntax tree node will be output in the following format:

 - `-` string: Represents the public attributes of the current node, such as `-keyword`, `-identifier`.
-- The node attribute is immediately followed by the specific type of the node, such as `-declType: PrimitiveType` indicating that the node type is a [PrimitiveType](ast_package_classes.md#class-primitivetype) node.
+- The node attribute is immediately followed by the specific type of the node, such as `-declType: PrimitiveType`, indicating the node type is a [PrimitiveType](ast_package_classes.md#class-primitivetype) node.
-- Each type uses braces to indicate the scope of the type.
+- Each type uses braces to denote the scope of the type.

-For detailed format of syntax tree output, see [Syntax Tree Node Printing](../ast_samples/dump.md).
+For detailed syntax tree output format, see [Syntax Tree Node Printing](../ast_samples/dump.md).

 ### func toTokens()